 Now, let me restrict the table schema to Sales only.

-Now you can see, it is only returning the Views with Sales schema
+Now you can see it only returns the Views with the Sales schema.

-Below screenshot will show you the schema details for the Adventure Works 2014
+The below screenshot will show you the schema details for Adventure Works.